Can the ‘Rule of 55’ Help You Plan for Retirement?

 Example 2: John is Forced Out Early

-John was unfortunately caught in a company downsizing plan and was let go as of Jan.
-31, 2020.
-He turned 54 on April 1, 2020.
-In this case, even if John waited until April 1, 2021 – the day he turns 55 – to withdraw funds, he would still be assessed a 10 percent penalty.
+John was unfortunately caught in a company downsizing plan and was let go as of January 31, 2022.
+He turns 54 on September 1, 2022.
+In this case, even if John waited until September 1, 2023 – the day he turns 55 – to withdraw funds, he would still be assessed a 10 percent penalty.

 Example 3: Ben Voluntarily Leaves and Starts Consulting

 Ben leaves his company at age 55 and starts a consulting business, but doesn’t like having two retirement accounts to manage.
 He wants to roll his 401(k) over to an IRA and manage one account, and then be able to take advantage of the Rule of 55 with the money he had in his 401(k).